Trump's lawyers cite Michael Cohen's insults to undercut his credibility | Politics

 Trump's lawyer Todd Blanche played jurors audio clips of Cohen saying the case "fills me with delight" and that he felt "giddy with hope and laughter" imagining Trump and his family in prison.
 "Does the outcome of this trial affect you personally?"
 Blanche asked.

 "Yes," Cohen said.
-Blanche told jurors that Cohen had lied to Congress and to U.S. Justice Department investigators about Trump's ties to Russia, and also had lied under oath when pleading guilty to tax violations.
+Blanche told jurors that Cohen had lied to Congress and to U.S. Justice Department investigators about Trump's ties to Russia, and also had lied in court when pleading guilty to tax violations.
 He pointed out that Cohen had privately sought a pardon from Trump while publicly saying he would not accept one.

 Cohen agreed that he had blamed others, including Trump, in the wake of his own criminal convictions on tax and campaign-finance charges.
 Cohen maintained his composure while answering questions in contrast to his aggressive and often profane public comments.
 Blanche's questions suggested Cohen could face another long day on the stand as the defense seeks to cast him as a spiteful turncoat eager to see his former boss behind bars.